fbpx

 What to make with Envy apples

 Envy apples are incredibly versatile in recipes.
-They have all the all-around benefits and sweet taste of the Gala Apple, plus the perfect apple-pie-crunch texture of the Braeburn Apple.
+They have all the all-around benefits and sweet taste of the Gala, plus the perfect apple-pie-crunch texture of the Braeburn.
 And then there’s the fact that it takes about 8 hours for them to turn brown after being sliced.
 They really are enviable!

-Envy Apples are perfect on a cheese board with both mild kinds of cheese and aged types.
-The sweet apple has a fresh fruity flavor that is also a lovely pairing with savory main dishes, green salads, juice, and white wine.
+These apples are perfect on a cheese board with mild and aged cheeses.
+The sweet apple’s fresh fruity flavor is a lovely pairing with savory main dishes, green salads, juice, and white wine.
 The hint of acidity keeps these apples from browning too quickly on the plate.

 Baking with Envy apples